 Weapon technology includes the mechanical hardware and flesh-and-blood wetware of warfare: military forces (weapon technicians), intelligence and national security agencies, secret police, weapons industrialists, weapon workers, their capital plant, plus the enormous inventory of weapons themselves.
 Today, there is one personal fireharm for every ten inhabitants on Earth, and two or more bullets cast every year for each one of them.
 In case the first one misses…

-Weapon managers discriminate against anyone and anything they can blame for their numerous policy failures (since they are, by definition, the worst peace managers): the poor, women, non-heterosexuals, children, liberals, ethnic/religious minorities, migrants and immigrants, primal myths, human nature and nature itself.
-The most sophisticated ones begin recruiting reactionary candidates from among despised and abused minorities.
+Weapon managers discriminate against anyone and anything they can blame for their numerous policy failures (since they are, by definition, poor peace managers): the poor, women, non-heterosexuals, children, liberals, ethnic/religious minorities, migrants and immigrants, primal myths, human nature and nature itself.
+The most sophisticated of those managers begin recruiting reactionary candidates from among despised and abused minorities.
 That way, they can pay lip service to pluralism while stimulating social abuse.

-There is no recruit more faithful than an outsider recently converted, and no downtrodden population more loyal than one whose members are convinced they can win some implausible lottery to success, provided it be at the expense of “inferiors” (see Trump voters).
+There is no recruit more faithful than an outsider recently converted, and no downtrodden population more loyal than one whose members have convinced themselves they can win some implausible lottery to success provided it be at the expense of “inferiors” (see Trump voters).

 “The more justly constituted the society, the more admirable its political form, the more war [weapon mentality] threatens to weaken its institutions and to pervert them.
 And it is also true that the best form of government is that least adapted to the exigencies of war.”
 How to Think about War and Peace, Mortimer J. Adler, Simon and Schuster, New York, 1944, p 42.